muflone/gptrace/README.md

 # Reliability

-gpTrace uses a Python library called *ptrace* which, at the actual stage, results unstable and sometimes unreliable.
-Therefore you are warned the called external program can fail, break, stop, hung or result unbearably slow.
+gpTrace uses a Python library called *ptrace* which, at the actual stage, results unstable and sometimes unreliable, therefore you are warned the called external program can fail, break, stop, hung or result unbearably slow.

 In particular the opening and the closing processes are very delicate and